 Young people struggling with gender identity need heroes, just as lesbian, gay and bisexual people need heroes, just as people of all races need heroes.
 Superhero comics were so slow, so shamefully slow, to accept that LGBT people belong in general audience comics.
 That has changed at a rapid pace, but the T in LGBT is still in the margins.

-I cannot express how sad it is that anyone must explain this to a person who reads fiction, yet I must do it: superheroes are metaphors, as are most fictional characters.
+I cannot express how sad it is that anyone must explain this to a person who reads fiction, yet I must do it: superheroes are metaphors.
 Very few people look like those characters, and that is not their point.
 You are supposed to be able to identify with the themes and concepts represented by the character regardless of what the character looks like.

 I do not look like Batman.
 I do not have his money, his height, his intelligence, or his skills.
 My parents are very much alive.
 I do not collect little boys to become my colorfully dressed walking target sidekick.
 Yet I identify with the character because of how he turned his hurt and pain into something to help other people.
 It is what he did and how he behaved that made me identify with Batman.

 If a character must look like you in order for you to identify with them, the character is not the problem; it is your lack of imagination.

 Wheeler also does not like “under-dressed” female characters and suggests:

 For every male character with a revealingly sexy costume or a scene of gratuitous disrobement, there can be one female character in a similar costume or circumstance.
 Right now the only male character in a sexy costume is Namor, so you get half…

 Wait, no, he put on pants and a vest.
 Right now there’s no-one.